artunit/identSim/README.md

 ```
 Notice that the document for matching is distinct from the folder holding the rest of the OCR files.
 I suspect
 there could be refinements in the text of the OCR to improve the matching, for example, removing
-branding text, e.g. Columbia, but this is meant to be more of a starting point than a definitive example.
+branding text, e.g. _Columbia_, but this is meant to be more of a starting point than a definitive example.